Scaless/enumbra/README.md

 Q. Why not use another library like [magic-enum](https://github.com/Neargye/magic_enum)?

 Compile-time libraries like magic-enum rely on compiler hacks to function properly.
 For large enums, constexpr generation is slow and cumbersome on compile times / memory.
-Pre-generating all of the relevant data is just very convenient.
+Since enumbra pre-generates all its data, compiling is fast and can provide some additional functionality. magic_enum has convenience in its simplicity, just pop the header in and you're done.
+Use what works for you.

 Q. Why are you not using <templates/reflection/language feature>?

-A. Because I didn't know how or it was too cumbersome.
-The entire reason I made this project is because exising solutions are too complicated, lack the specific features I need, or are not supported on the compilers that I am restricted to.
-You are free to fork the project and alter the outputs to your liking or submit a PR.
+A. The entire reason I made this project is because exising solutions are too complicated, lack the specific features I need, or are not supported on the compilers that I am restricted to.
+You are free to fork the project and alter the outputs to your liking, or submit a PR.
+I suggest making an issue first to discuss if it's an appropriate change.